-Algorithm Description and Implementation
+Algorithm Description and Simulation

-Booth's algorithm computes the multiplication of two signed two's compliment numbers.
+Booth's algorithim computes the product of two signed numbers in two's compliment format.
 To avoid overflow, the result is placed into a register two times the size of the operands (or two registers the size of a single operand).
-Additionally, the algorithm must work with a space that is exended one bit more then the result.
-For the purpose of brevity, the result register and extra bit will be referred to as the workspace.
+Additionally, the algorithim must work with a space that is exended one bit more then the result.
+For the purpose of brevity, the result register and extra bit will be refered to as the workspace, as the algorithm will use this space for its computations.
 First, the multiplier is placed into the workspace and shifted left by 1.
 From there, an operation is performed based off the last two bits, as shown by the following table: